Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

-Without further restrictions, the Kullback-Leibler divergence is minimized when the variational distribution is equal to the true posterior distribution, which is analytically intractable.
-To address this issue, a common strategy in \textsc{vb} inference \citep[see e.g.][]{Blei2017} is to assume that the variational distribution belongs to a mean field variational family.
-This assumption forces a posteriori independence among distinct groups of parameters, implying that the variational distribution can be expressed as the product of the marginals distributions.
-Specifically, we let the variational distribution to factorize in distinct groups
+Without further restrictions, the Kullback-Leibler divergence is minimized when the variational distribution is equal to the true posterior, which is intractable.
+To address this issue, a common strategy is to assume that the variational distribution belongs to a mean-field family \citep[see e.g.][]{Blei2017}.
+This incorporates a posteriori independence among distinct groups of parameters, implying that the variational distribution can be expressed as the product of marginal laws.
+Specifically, we consider the following factorization for the variational distribution